Breaking News

 Classification of disease

-Disease can be classified in many ways.
+The disease can be classified in many ways.
 E.g.

-• Based on pathology: e.g. inflammatory disease, degenerative disease, neoplastic disease etc.
+• Based on pathology: e.g. inflammatory disease, degenerative disease, neoplastic disease, etc.

-• Based on communicability: e.g. communicable disease, non communicable disease etc.
+• Based on communicability: e.g. communicable disease, noncommunicable disease etc.

-• Based on duration; it can be-
+• Based on duration; it can be

 • Chronic: long duration.
 Changes take place slowly. e.g. tuberculosis.